davidystephenson/cra-template-clear/README.md

 ## `npm run build`

-Builds the app for production to the `build` folder.
+Builds the app for production to the `build` folder